thatwebagency/ha-superloop/README.md

 <p>A sleek Home Assistant integration to monitor your <strong>Superloop</strong> broadband usage, plan, and billing status.
 Now with <strong>Usage Alerts</strong> and beautiful <strong>Mini Graph Cards</strong> support!</p>

 <hr>
 <h1>UPDATED!
-We now use a jwt auth flow that should last 365 days with no need for 2FA.</h1>
+We now use a jwt auth flow that should last 365 days with no need for 2FA.
+PLUS SPEED BOOST TRIGGER</h1>
 <h2><strong>Please remove any existing configurations or accounts saved and begin intergration again</strong></h2>
 <h2>🌟 Features</h2>
 <p>This integration provides real-time Superloop account sensors for:</p>